Best Baseball Movies

 If you are done crying over Bang The Drum Slowly and want to get shaken up by baseball movie based on a true story, may we present Pride of The Yankees.

 The 1942 film covered the life and career of legendary Yankee Lou Gehrig, including his complicated relationships with his mother, who didn’t want him to be a baseball player, and teammate Babe Ruth, who was standoffish when Gehrig first joined the Yankees but came to accept him as an equal.

-Of course things get all weepy when Gehrig catches an incurable and mysterious disease, begins to quickly waste away, and makes a humble and dramatic speech in front of a sold out Yankee Stadium crowd in which he declares himself “The luckiest man on the face of earth.”
+Of course, things get all weepy when Gehrig catches an incurable and mysterious disease, begins to quickly waste away, and makes a humble and dramatic speech in front of a sold-out Yankee Stadium crowd in which he declares himself “The luckiest man on the face of the earth.”

 The film came out only a year after Gehrig’s death and many of his Yankee teammates, including Ruth, play themselves.
 Gary Cooper was Gehrig.
 Despite being conspicuously right handed (Gehrig was left handed) the iconic actor snagged one of the movies 11 Academy Award nominations.

 The Black Scandal — in which members of the Chicago White Sox conspired with gamblers to throw the 1919 World Series — is probably the darkest chapter in Major League Baseball history.

 Although the eight players accused of taking the bribes were acquitted in a court of law, baseball commissioner Kenesaw Mountain Landis believed there was enough evidence to throw the players out of baseball for life, hence the movie title “Eight Men Out.”